64kramsystem/personal_notes/extra/brodiary.md

   - Game Boy
     - [ ] Implementation: basic CPU
       - [x] Rename flag variables
-      - [ ] Write script for converting https://gbdev.io/gb-opcodes/Opcodes.json to UTs and Code
+      - [ ] Write script base for converting a few https://gbdev.io/gb-opcodes/Opcodes.json to UTs and Code
         - [x] Review CPU sources; https://rednex.github.io/rgbds/gbz80.7.html is unhelpful, as it misses the opcodes
         - [x] Review opcodes json #1, and start separating the concepts that can be translated
         - [x] Join discord, and ask the `immediate` meaning (seems the opposite of what it is)